top of page

 5. Practice Regulation When It’s Easy

 Nervous system skills must be trained before pressure hits.
-Use breath, grounding, and cues in practice, not just competition, so they’re available when it matters.
+You should use breath, grounding, and cues in practice - not just during competition - so they’re available when it matters most.

 The Bottom Line